xiaodong-gem/Hitch-open/README.md

 The simulation environment provides a comprehensive race competition system with integrated timing and flag control.
 This allows for realistic race scenario testing and evaluation.

+1. To ensure fairness in the simulation competition, we ask all the teams NOT to modify the following modules:
+   - All packages under `src/external/autoware`
+   - `svl_launch`
+   - `competition_timer`

-1. Competition timer (Please do not modify anything in competition_timer for your final submission)
+2. Competition timer (Please do not modify anything in competition_timer for your final submission)
    - Keeps track of the laps number and clocks the time.
    - Configuration options:
       - Map is set in `race.env`